singnet/dev-portal/docs/products/DecentralizedAIPlatform/SDK/PythonSDK/Documentation/mpe-contract/index.md

 ### `balance`

-Returns the balance of the given address in the MPE contract in cogs.
+Returns the balance of the given address in the MPE contract in AFET.

 ##### args: